KohaILS/koha-manual-zh-cn/source/administration.rst

     body:contains('Check in message')

-Then when you visit the checkin page you will hear an alert.
+Then when you visit the check-in page you will hear an alert.

 Every page in Koha has a unique ID in the body tag which can be used to limit a sound to a specific page